 Even small daily exposure can accumulate and affect multiple areas of the house.

-This pattern becomes more noticeable in homes where disorder returns quickly, a dynamic often linked to why a house feels messy even after cleaning.
+This pattern becomes more noticeable in homes where disorder returns quickly, making it feel like the house is always messy, a pattern often linked to why cleaning doesn’t seem to last, where repeated patterns recreate disorder even after effort.

 Undefined Drop Behavior